If you want to apply to Webb Institute, the deadline for Fall 2023 admissions is January 15 and the application fee is $60.

 Want To Bring Up Your ACT Score?
 Access ACT practice tests and study tips and see upcoming ACT test dates.

-For transfer students wishing to start in the Fall, the deadline to apply is February 1.
+For transfer students wishing to start in the fall, the deadline to apply is January 15.
 Applicants should hear back by March 15.

 Can I defer my acceptance to Webb Institute?